Parametric Fluorescence

 The author's answer:

 I think that the term (which is also occasionally found in the literature) is somewhat inappropriate, since superfluorescence is normally understood to be a quantum-optical phenomenon of collective emission, which is not that closely related to what happens in these optical parametric amplifiers.
-Presumably, “super” has been added in order to emphasize that the parametric fluorescence is getting stronger due to parametric amplification – just like luminescence becomes superluminescence.
+Presumably, “super” has been added to emphasize that the parametric fluorescence is getting stronger due to parametric amplification – just like luminescence becomes superluminescence.